New Zealand by campervan: 1 week campervan itinerary ideas

 An Auckland to Wellington itinerary, via Castle Point and Cape Palliser

-Castlepoint feels like a world apart from the city.
-Fishing boats sit pulled up onto the sandy shore.
+Castlepoint is a special place Fishing boats sit pulled up onto the sandy shore.
 Occasionally, someone bobs past on a horse.
 Other than a local shop, which also serves as a coffee place and takeaway joint, there’s not much here other than simple baches hunkering against the hills.

 Watching over the small settlement is Castlepoint Lighthouse, a monolith atop a craggy limestone knoll lashed by waves.